 Is a Cease and Desist Letter Legally Enforceable?

 A Cease and Desist Letter is not legally enforceable, but it is an effective tool to protect yourself or your business.
-The letter serves to warn another party that you may take legal action unless they stop engaging in a specific behavior.
+The letter warns another party that you may take legal action unless they stop engaging in a specific behavior.

 How to Write a Cease and Desist Letter